yutounun/TaskManagementBackend/README.md

-Based on the provided information, here's a draft of the README in English for the "TaskManagement" repository:

----

 # TaskManagement

 Welcome to the TaskManagement repository.
 This project is designed to manage tasks efficiently using a simple yet powerful tech stack.